Paley-Wiener theorems for a p-adic spherical variety: Scattering: the unitary case

 This proves assertion \eqref{unitarySw} of Theorem \ref{fiberwisescattering}: the scattering operator $S_w:L^2(X_\Theta)\to L^2(X_\Omega)$, i.e.\ the $w$-equivariant part of $\iota_\Omega^*\iota_\Theta f $ with respect to the action of $A_{X,\Theta}$, is given by:

-The next proposition includes, among others, the regularity property of the fiberwise scattering maps, i.e.\ the fact that the operators $\mathscr S_w$, and hence also $\mathscr S_\Subunit$ by Proposition \ref{regularEisenstein}, are actually regular on the unitary set; hence, the condition ``where its specialization is defined'' turns out to be superfluous in the last statement.
+The following proves the assertion on $\mathfrak z^\disc(X_\Theta^L)$-equivariance of Theorem \ref{unitaryscattering}; assertion \eqref{assoc-fiberwise} of Theorem \ref{fiberwisescattering}; and the regularity statement of Theorem \ref{fiberwisescattering}.
+The regularity statement, i.e.\ the fact that the operators $\mathscr S_w$, and hence also $\mathscr S_\Subunit$ by Proposition \ref{regularEisenstein}, are actually regular on the unitary set, means that the condition ``where this operator is defined'' is superfluous in Proposition \ref{propsubunitary}.